 Public health is a rapidly growing field, and professionals who are innovative and motivated to reduce healthcare disparities are in high demand.
-With the Master of Public Health (MPH) in Global Health degree from St. Kate's St. Paul campus, you’ll be prepared to work with individuals, families, and communities to strengthen health systems and improve public health.
+With the Master of Public Health (MPH) in Global Health degree from our St. Paul, Minnesota campus, you’ll be prepared to work with individuals, families, and communities to strengthen health systems and improve public health.

-Each new MPH student will be considered for up to $10,000 in funding from these scholarship programs: Global Health Mission Scholarship, diversity, alumni, and academic achievement.
+New MPH students are considered for up to $10,000 in funding from the following scholarship programs: Global Health Mission Scholarship, diversity, alumni, and academic achievement.